Radiant Floor Heating For Your Basement

 The radiant heating you would get for your basement comprises of two components: the first is the network of tubing around which the concrete slab is poured.
 The second component is the hydronic pump which forces warm liquid through the tubing, and thus heating up the basement floor as required.

-Installing Floor Heating
+Installing Floor Heating Systems

 The best way to install floor heating in your basement is to have it done when you are installing a new floor.
 This way, the heating can be a part of the basement right from the start.
 However, if you already have an existing floor and wish to retrofit it with heating, you still can.
 Option number one involves removing the floor, compacting the rubble, covering it with a layer of sand and finally casting fresh floor with an integrated heating system.
 Your second option is to install the radiant heating system above your existing floor and then cover that with a false floor.
 The problem with this second option is that it is not integrated within your floor and is therefore less energy-effective when compared to the integral heating options.

-Floor Heating Options
+Floor Heating Systems Options Available In Canada

 There are several options as far as the energy sources you can use to heat the liquid and power the circulation pump.
 Coal, electricity, natural gas, solar energy and wood are just a few of what you can use for your heated basement floors.